-In Nigeria the hearing of the petition filed against Alhaji Shehu Shagari, the incumbent civilian President, began on Tuesday (4 September).
+Background: In Nigeria the hearing of the petition filed against Alhaji Shehu Shagari, the incumbent civilian President, began on Tuesday (4 September).
 Chief Obafemi Awolowo is challenging the declaration by the Federal Electoral Commission (FEDECO) that Shehu will become the country's President on the first of October.

 SYNOPSIS: Lagos and all of Nigerian has spent the last few months preparing for the formation of the first civilian government since 1966.
 But the result of the Presidential election has been disputed by several of the candidates, though the new government is due to be installed on the first of October.
 Three candidates for the Presidency contend that Alhaji Shehu was not duly elected.
 Police at the Federal Court of Appeal were out in force as the instigator of the petition and leader of the Unity Party of Nigeria, Chief Obafemi Awolowo arrived for the hearing.